-How to create an easy personalized Gender Reveal Keepsake canvas with vinyl stickers, acrylic paint, and squirt guns.
+Learn how to create an easy personalized Gender Reveal Keepsake canvas with vinyl stickers, acrylic paint, and squirt guns.
 Make memories to last a lifetime.

 Failing on the Way to Beautiful Art

-To make sure everything would run smoothly at the party, I created a practice canvas to try it.
+To make sure everything would run smoothly at the party, I created a practice canvas to test my idea.
 I cut out a fun saying for my girls out of vinyl, using my Silhouette Cameo.
-Then, I transferred the large vinyl sticker to the canvas, and taped-off the edges with painters tape to make sure everything was covered (the pic on the left).
+Then, I transferred the large vinyl sticker to the canvas and taped-off the edges with painters tape to make sure everything was covered (see the pic on the left).
 I carefully pressed down all my edges, so the only exposed canvas was the letters.
 Then, I sprayed it with the waterproofing spray.

 - Fourth, remove the vinyl backing only from the top line of the saying.
 Because the canvas is so big, this makes the sticker easier to work with so it doesn’t get stuck to itself.
-Line up the top line on the painters tape, pressing it down to the canvas.
+Line up the top line on the painters tape, pressing it down onto the canvas.
 The transfer paper will stick to the canvas too, keeping everything in place.

-- Fifth, remove the rest of the vinyl backing and smooth the remainder or the saying down on the canvas.
+- Fifth, remove the rest of the vinyl backing and smooth the remainder of the saying down on the canvas.
 Note: I had to remove the painters tape first because the 2nd line of the saying would have stuck to the tape instead of the canvas.

 After you have your letter stickers on the canvas, do your best to rub down all the edges.
 This it kind of tough because the canvas is flexible and textured.
 But, don’t worry.
 To ensure the paint doesn’t bleed under the stickers, simply paint a thin coat of Mod Podge on the edges.
 I’ve done this on multiple canvases in my house, and it works very well.
 Just make sure it’s a thin coat.
-If you use too much, the paint will end up coming up with the sticker when you peel it off.
+If you use too much, the paint will come up with the sticker when you peel it off.

 Time for the Gender Reveal!!!

 To fill the water guns, I used refillable plastic squeeze bottles (like you might use for condiments).
 Just shake up the paint and water in the bottle to mix it.
 The nozzle on the plastic squeeze bottle is the perfect size to put in the water gun filling hole.
 I did end up removing the plug in the water gun completely; it just worked better that way.
-And they were easy enough to push back in once the guns were full of paint.
+They were easy enough to push back in once the guns were full of paint.
 I also pre-primed the squirt guns to make sure paint would come out “on 3.”
 It would have ruined the moment if they kept squeezing the triggers and nothing came out.

 A special privilege of throwing this party for my sister is that I was the only person who knew the gender.
 So, I stood behind the canvas to capture everyone’s expression.
 I never had a gender reveal party, and it was so fun to see the surprise on everyone’s faces.
-Such a special moment to share with all the family.
+Such a special moment to share with the whole family.

-How to Finish the Canvas
+How to Finish Your Canvas

 I can’t wait to see this beautiful piece of art hanging above my niece’s crib.
 Such a special memory for the whole family.